Remembering when Pepe Reina played as a midfielder for Liverpool

 “Playing in midfield was the last solution because we had used all our substitutes.
 It’s not normal for things like that to happen, but I had to do it.”

-Reina’s humility is commendable, but we have a feeling the confidence of Ederson may lead to a different approach if the Brazilian ever gets to fulfill his midfield dream.
+Reina’s humility is commendable, but we have a feeling the confidence of Ederson may lead to a different approach if the Brazilian ever gets to fulfil his midfield dream.

 There’s only one way to find out.
 Over to you, Pep.